 Providing care for YOU is the focus of a Medical Home.
 The care provided in a Medical Home is personal, and the team’s goal is to make sure you receive the health care you need.
 You are also an essential member of the team.
 Your participation to develop your care plan is actively encouraged.
 What can you do to get the most out of your health care?

 - Learn about your condition, what you can do to manage it and stay as healthy as possible.

-- As best as you can, follow the plan that you and your team have agreed upon.
+- As best as you can, follow the plan agreed upon by you and your team.

 - Bring a list of questions to each of your appointments.

 - Bring a list of medications, vitamins, and remedies you use to each of your appointments.

 - Always tell your team if you don’t understand something, they said.